zoguxprotocol/slinky/README.md

 ---

-## dYdX Fork
+## Zogux Fork

 ### Slinky vs. Connect Rename

 * Skip renamed their repo (and code refs) from Slinky --> Connect for branding purposes.
 * Unfortunately it is impossible to update V4 protocol to use the renamed version, as message names etc. were changed.
 This would cause downtime during the interval when validators have updated `v4-chain` to use the rename but have not yet updated sidecar (or vice-versa).
-* As a result, the dYdX fork of `skip-mev/connect` has chosen to roll back to the pre-rename state, `slinky`, as the base for future development (along with backporting any essential post-rename changes to functionality).
+* As a result, the Zogux fork of `skip-mev/connect` has chosen to roll back to the pre-rename state, `slinky`, as the base for future development (along with backporting any essential post-rename changes to functionality).